 Transfusion should occur as soon as possible after life-threatening hemorrhage in order to keep the patient alive.
 If Rh negative blood products are not immediately available, Rh positive blood products should be used in hemorrhagic shock.

 If a casualty with an altered mental status due to suspected TBI has a weak or absent radial pulse, resuscitate as necessary to restore and maintain a normal radial pulse.
-If BP monitoring is available, maintain a target systolic BP between 100-110 mmHg.
+If BP monitoring is available, maintain a target systolic BP greater than 100 mmHg.

 Reassess the casualty frequently to check for recurrence of shock.
 If shock recurs, re-check all external hemorrhage control measures to ensure that they are still effective and repeat the fluid resuscitation as outlined above.